brillouinzone/PyPHX/README.md

 Open the *.sln file located in the `c` directory. build the solution.
 The output dll will be placed into the `build` folder.

+The package contains two solutions.
+One will run a live image view, and the other is an interface to the Grabber Library

 Install the module with `pip install PyPHX`